alfonsosanchez12/tech-docu/README.md

 ---

-Special thanks to @rgerardi as some of this notes may come from our tech talks.

 ## ⭐ If this helped you

 Drop a ⭐ so I know it was useful, and so I’m forced to keep it updated 😄

+---

+Special thanks to [@rgerardi](https://github.com/rgerardi) for his contribution as some of this notes may come from our tech talks.